geris1337/task/README.md

 ### Prerequisites

-These can be installed by launching the prepare.sh script inside the project directory
+These can be installed by launching the prepare.sh script
 ```
 git clone https://github.com/geris1337/task.git
 cd python